ashleymader/book_chart/NOTES.md

 What is a book?

+A book has a title
+A book has author
+A book has Weeks on the list
-A book has a title, author, weeks on the list, ???fiction/nonfiction???,
+A book has a ???fiction/nonfiction???,

-next level through *hyperlink need to get description, length of pages? publication date?
+A book has a URL
+A book has a description
+A book has a length of pages
+A book has a date of publication
+A book has a price
+A book has a URL to purchase?

 ??about the author??